-According to legend, Crater Lake was first discovered by Indians.
-John Wesley Hillman and some prospectors found the lake in 1853 and named it "Deep Blue Lake" which is certainly aptly described.
+Native Americans first discovered Crater Lake according to legend.
+John Wesley Hillman and some prospectors found the lake in 1853 and named it "Deep Blue Lake."

-Many waysides have been created so that people can pull off the two way road and soak up the beauty from many different angles from above looking down into the azure waters.
-It is open around mid-July until closed by falling snow, generally sometime in October.
+Many waysides are available so that people can pull off the two-way road and soak up the beauty from many different angles from above looking down into the azure waters.
+It is open around mid-July until closed by falling snow which is generally sometime in October.
 So vacationers who wish to see this need to plan their trips accordingly.